guidorice/devblog/src/pages/points-within-polygons/index.md

 [Turf.js](http://turfjs.org/) is a popular open source package for geospatial analysis for browsers and Node.js.
 One of Turf's functions is [pointsWithinPolygon](http://turfjs.org/docs/#pointsWithinPolygon).
 Let's call that the reference implementation.
-The function signature is:
+The function signature is, according to Turf's docs:

 ```typescript
 points (Feature|FeatureCollection <Point>) // Points as input search